Close Menu

 Not all websites are created equally!
 Part of the research process is knowing how to evaluate any websites or sources you use (this includes photos!)
 Learn to READ LATERALLY!

 Lateral reading is INVESTIGATING & FACT CHECKING: you are basically searching for information about a source while you are reading it.
-As you are reading a website or source, you are also using the CRAAP method (this method evaluates Currency, Relevancy, Accuracy, Authenticity, and Purpose)
+As you are reading a website or source, you should use the SIFT method to evaluate information.
+Check out the guide below from the University of Oregon.

-Choose a website from below to evaluate using the CRAAP method:
+Choose a website from below to evaluate using the SIFT method:

 Dihydrogen Monoxide Research Division